Younium Blog

 Churn rates between 5% and 7% are considered manageable.
 Anything above that needs immediate action.

-These rates are computed on a monthly, quarterly, semiannual, or annual basis.
-For the most effective churn rates, monthly calculations are encouraged.
+Churn rates can be calculated monthly, quarterly, semiannual, or annual basis.
+For the most actionable insights, monthly churn calculations are encouraged.

-To calculate that, you take the number of customers lost divided by the total number of customers at the beginning of the period.
+To calculate churn rate, divide the number of customers lost during a period by the total number of customers at the beginning of that period.
 You then multiply the result by 100 to get the percentage.

-You can factor in more elements into this metric, such as the period the subscriptions lasted before they were terminated.
-This improves the accuracy of your results.
+You can also factor in additional elements, such as the length of time subscriptions lasted before cancellation.
+This improves accuracy and provides deeper insight.

 Some factors that can lead to high churn rates are: